sandrulino01/ctf-tools/http/multiprocess_proxy/README.md

 - `Proxyport` **MUST be unique** between proxyports and ports
 - You can't edit `port` and / or `proxyport` after that service has been started.
 If You need to change them, You may restart proxy or edit the name too: the current service will be closed and a new one will be created with the new `port` and / or `proxyport` (and new name, You may want to change back again the name only)

-Example of custom type in `services.json`
+Another example of `services.json` with custom type
 ```
 {
 	"services": {